CJHarmath/dotfiles/docs/tutorial.md

 z dashboard
 # Boom!
 You're there.
 It learns from your habits.

-# Or use interactive selection
+# Or use interactive selection (if zoxide is installed)
-zi  # Shows your frecent directories
+zq  # Shows your frecent directories interactively
 ```

 ### Scenario 4: Command History Magic